 Failure to meet the minimum standards after your warning term will result in financial aid suspension.

 You are not eligible to receive federal, state, and most institutional aid in this status.
 “Suspension” status is assigned if:

 The Office of Financial Aid reserves the right to suspend your aid if you withdraw completely or fail to complete all of your courses in a term.

 If you are assigned a suspension status, you can appeal this status in Campus Connect.

 A SAP appeal is a written request from a student submitted after aid is suspended.

 Please review the Appeal Financial Aid Suspension section for more information.

-A student who is not meeting SAP at the completion of their probationary term, but met the probationary academic plan requirements (completes 100% of all courses and meets the GPA set by the SAP Committee), will maintain their aid eligibility and continue onto Academic Plan 1 and, if needed, SAP Academic Plan 2.
-During these two terms, a student is eligible to receive aid and expected to continue to meet the terms of their academic plan.
-By the end of the Academic Plan 2, the student is must fully be meeting the minimum SAP requirements or will not have financial aid eligibility.
+If you are not meeting SAP at the completion of your probationary term, but met the probationary academic plan requirements, you will maintain your aid eligibility and continue onto Academic Plan 1 and, if needed, Academic Plan 2.
+During these two terms, your are eligible to receive aid if you continue to meet the requirements of your academic plan.
+By the end of the Academic Plan 2, you must meet the minimum SAP requirements or you will be suspended.